stakater/mto-docs/content/learn/mto-vs-capsule.md

 | Interface | A permission-aware console for both personas | A UI you build, or tenant users on `kubectl` and YAML |

 None of that is impossible to assemble.
 The cost is rarely the first integration — it is the seventh, and keeping all of them agreeing about who a tenant is after two years of membership changes.
 [What you assemble instead](kubernetes-multi-tenancy-tools.md#what-you-assemble-instead) sets the same trade out across every tool on the market.

 ---

+## Operational questions buyers ask

+Both products are installed into an existing cluster, so the practical questions are about fit rather than features.

+- **Brownfield adoption** — existing namespaces join a tenant by carrying its label, so a cluster already in production can be brought under management incrementally rather than rebuilt.
+See [Create Namespaces](../guides/create-namespaces.md).
+- **Bring your own stack** — MTO installs a supporting stack, and each component can be pointed at one you already run instead.
+PostgreSQL, Prometheus, OpenCost and Dex each take `mode: Managed` or `mode: External`, so an existing Prometheus or an existing identity broker is used rather than duplicated.
+See [Integration Config](../concepts/integration-config.md).
+- **Licensing** — MTO has a free Basic tier limited to two tenants and a commercial Enterprise tier.
+See [Pricing](../pricing.md).

+---